 Long-term care facilities

 The Physical Therapist Assistant program at Ivy Tech is a selective admission program, which means not all students who apply to the program will be accepted.
-Students start by applying to Ivy Tech and enrolling in Healthcare Specialist with an interest in Physical Therapist Assistant while completing their prerequisite requirements.
+Learn More about Selective Admissions

 The U.S. Bureau of Labor Statistics (BLS) projects job growth that is much faster than average for physical therapist assistants between 2021 and 2031.
 The BLS anticipates 24% growth nationally, or about 25,500 job openings each year.